From start to finish: Tips for a successful locums assignment

 After getting her home life settled, Dr. Sloan gets ready to enter the new environment.
 She recommends having hard copies on hand with all the information for your assignment, including your contract and points of contact.

 “I’m still that old-school person,” she says.
-“Digital is fine, but what happens if you don't have Wi-Fi or you can't get to it?
+“Digital is fine, but what happens if you don't have wifi or you can't get to it?
 I print everything.”

-She also recommends downloading apps to your phone that will make traveling easier.
+For easily accessible details, Dr. Sloan also recommends downloading apps to your phone that will make traveling easier.

-“I normally load up all my apps such as the app for the airline I’m flying, the car rental, and the hotel, so that I have all that information already loaded and ready to go,” she shares.
+“I normally load up all my apps, such as the app for the airline I’m flying, the car rental, and the hotel, so that I have all that information already loaded and ready to go,” she shares.

 Other useful apps for locums physicians include Epocrates, Waze, and music apps like Spotify, Pandora, or Apple Music.
 (Make sure to download your favorite playlist or podcast to your phone, so you have something to listen to on the plane.)